nselem/bigscape-corason/pages/examples.md

 and the screen displays a network visualization of bgc families within this class.
  <img src="images/bigscape_example4.png" alt="Chose family" width="300" height="300"/>

+In this case class NRPS contains 10 BGCs organized in one family of three members, 1 family of two members and 5 singletons.

 Select a family in this network to visualize bgcs sorted and aligned by CORASON.
  <img src="images/bigscape_example5.png" alt="Corason" width="600" height="200"/>
+ This family contains three members.

 BiG-SCAPE output is also compatible with Cytoscape visualization.

-BiG-SCAPE was employeed in calculate BGC familiess in 103 closed Streptomyces genomes.
+In another example BiG-SCAPE was employeed in calculate BGC familiess in 103 closed Streptomyces genomes.
 The outcome of this experiment can be found [here](http://bioinformatics.nl/~xnava009/streptomyces_out/)